 The 6 elements of a perfect prompt

-- The role — Who is the AI in this conversation?
+— Who is the AI in this conversation?

-- The context — What is the situation?
+— What's the situation?

-- The instruction — What exactly should the AI do?
+— What should the AI do exactly?

-- The examples — What does the expected result look like?
+— What does the expected result look like?

 Let's look at each element in detail.

-How to formulate it well:
+How to phrase it well:

 - Be specific: "technical SEO expert" rather than "marketing expert"